 Thank you for your detailed letter; I am glad to address your concerns.

-The most astounding observation I have realized from these instances may be the hardest pill to swallow; that is, the people who need Aloe the most are those who tend to like it the least.
+The most astounding observation I have realized from these instances may be the hardest pill to swallow; that is, the people who wold benefit the most are those who tend to like it the least.

 Another factor relating to whether someone likes or dislikes the taste and texture of Aloe vera gel is geography.
 People from the islands tend to like Aloe.
 They are more likely to have grown up eating real foods.
 But people from the States are normally used to eating processed and packaged foods.
 Not only does that lead to a less satisfactory taste experience with Aloe, but it is indicative of a greater need for Superfoods like Aloe.

 When someone orders Stockton Aloe #1 and has that awful first taste experience, we have seen two responses.
 Some stop right there and never give it a try.
-But most do as you did and choose to swallow the “medicine.
-We love to hear from those who press on, because they are filled with thanks and praises for having their lives changed for the good.
+But most do as you did and choose to swallow the “medicine (I would never call it that… just relating to you)… We love to hear from those who press on, because they are filled with thanks and praises for having their lives changed for the good.
 Also, the taste and texture those customers once loathed eventually turns around, and they begin to enjoy real foods and real health.

 A quick tip on improving your early experience with Aloe is: Be creative.
 A little liquid Cherry Elixade, for example, goes a long way in improving the taste and texture.
 It also adds the benefit of more antioxidants.
 Or a small pinch of stevia in a glass of Aloe will knock out any perception of bitterness.
 Lemon contrasts stevia quite well and can make your Aloe like taste like lemonade.
 Add it to your frozen smoothie to actually improve the texture and taste of your drink.
 The possibilities are endless.
 Be creative and be healthy.
 And … thank you for choosing Stockton Aloe as your trusted source of the potent Aloe barbadensis miller-stockton variety of Aloe vera.Photo credits: Little girl getting her castor oil, courtesy of U.S. Government, FSA/WIA, Public Domain.
 Man with tongue out by Nemitta (Own work) [CC-BY-SA-3.0 ( http://creativecommons.org/licenses/by-sa/3.0 )], via Wikimedia Commons